TY231618/twitter-console/README.md

 Twitter Clone Java
 =========

-The challenge was to build a basic social network Command Line App in Java.
+The challenge was to build a basic social network command line app in Java.

 Installation
 ----------